coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 ## Build a module

 Like many programming languages, the way to have nice code, sharable is the modules.
 Terraform support also code as module, and guess what ?
-It is really esay to write one.
+It is really easy to write one.

-We already saw in [introduction]() when you use Terraform in a directory it will read all file prefixed by tf.
-It the same thing in a module except this tf files are in a folder.
-If I take the same exemple than introduction, we will create a module for handle a security group.
+We already saw in [introduction]({{ site.baseurl }}{% post_url %}) when you use Terraform in a directory it will read all file prefixed by tf.
+It the same thing in a module except there are in a multiple folders.
+If I take the same example than [introduction]({{ site.baseurl }}{% post_url %}), we will create a module for handle a security group.

-This is our file hierarchy
+This is our module files hierarchy
 ```
 -/serurity-group <-- module folder
  --| main.tf  <-- Terraform code